 The New Bern Fire-Rescue Department prides itself on providing high-quality emergency service to the citizens of New Bern.
 The identification of both man-made and natural risk factors accompanied by the ability to provide sufficient resources equipped to address those risks is critical.
 The agency must be able to provide quantitative and qualitative data along with intense analysis to identify potential improvements in services and programs.
 Identification of trends in response times is critical to developing initiatives and actions to reduce response times.
-The provision of high-quality emergency and non-emergency services has a positive impact in managing risk in the community.
+The provision of high-quality emergency and non-emergency services has a positive impact on managing risk in the community.

 Community development and growth trends play a significant role in the agency's service delivery.
-Based on census data estimates from July 2017, the City's overall population has increased from 29,524 to 30,054.
-As shown in the 2010 Census, New Bern experienced a modest 20.76% total population increase from the 2000 Census.
-Recent increase, however, has been approximately 1.8% using the 2017 population estimate challenge results.
+Based on census data estimates from July 2022, the City's overall population has increased from 29,524 to 31,539.
+As shown in the 2022 Census, New Bern experienced a 6.82% total population increase from the 2010 Census.
+The recent increase, however, has been approximately .6% using the 2021 population estimate.
 Overall, the City's population continues to grow.

-Nonetheless, while the city's population has only experienced a 1.8% growth since 2010, the agency's response data indicates an almost 31.4% increase in call volume during the same period.
-The agency responded to 1,606 calls in 2017 versus 1,102 calls in 2010.
+Nonetheless, while the city's population has only experienced a .6% growth since 2021, the agency's response data indicates an almost 20.66% increase in call volume during the past five years.
+The agency responded to 2,476 calls in 2022 versus 2,052 calls in 2018.
 This is primarily a result of the increased services the agency provides in EMS, Rescue, and Community Outreach.
-The agency's call volume will continue this steady growth pattern as the City grows and began to develop more to the western side.
+The agency's call volume will continue this steady growth pattern as the city grows and began to develop more to the western side.

-Overall, New Bern Fire-Rescue Department continues to research all the variables of emergency response including community risk, historical response, resource capabilities, potential resource needs, and considers community variations to help determine what changes are necessary to support improving the level of emergency response coverage for the community.
+Overall, New Bern Fire-Rescue Department continues to research all the variables of emergency response including community risk, historical response, resource capabilities, potential resource needs and considers community variations to help determine what changes are necessary to support improving the level of emergency response coverage for the community.
 This is a continuously evolving cycle to ensure the agency is sufficiently positioned, staffed, trained, equipped, and supported with everything needed to provide the high-quality services deserved by the community.